victorjlamas/victorjlamas.github.io/README.md

-I am a software-engineering researcher at Database Reaearch Laboratory, University of a Coruña (Spain), specializing on the development and evolution of variant-rich software systems specialized in Geographic information Systems.
+As a software-engineering researcher at the University of a Coruña (Spain) Database Research Laboratory, my area of expertise is the creation and advancement of variant-rich software systems with a focus on geographic information systems.

-Checkout my research and publications sites or ask me if you want to learn more about these topics.
-If you are interested in collaborating or are looking for thesis projects in this area, please drop me a mail. a
+To find out more about these subjects, visit the websites for my publications and research, or get in touch with me.
+Please send me an email if you would like to work together or if you are looking for thesis projects in this field.

 ---

 ### Short CV

-During my research, I have worked in different (types of) universities and multiple countries, collaborating with various researchers and students.